Everton Park, Queensland: Geography

 Everton Park is about eight kilometres north of the Brisbane CBD.
-It is predominantly residential, with more than a quarter of the population residing in semi-detached and higher-density dwellings.
+It is predominantly residential; in 2011, more than a quarter of the population lived in semi-detached and higher-density dwellings.

 History

 The suburb takes its name from the Everton Park Estate subdivision.
 Everton was the name of the residence of pioneer settlers William James McDowall and Ambrose McDowall, which was named after Everton, a suburb of Liverpool, England.

 In the 1890s, the town of Bunyaville (27.3903°S 152.9772°E) was located north of South Pine Road in the present-day suburbs of Everton Hills and Everton Park.
 Until 1891, it was known as Kedron after Kedron Brook which flows through the area.

 Bunyaville Baptist Church opened on Saturday 2 July 1932.
 It was on Timms Road (now in Everton Hills) on land donated by Arthur Timms with some financial assistance from the Newmarket Baptist Church.
 It was built "in a day" on Saturday 4 June 1932.

 Bunyaville State School opened on 18 June 1934.
 In 1954 it was renamed Everton Park State School.

 Everton Park State High School opened on 23 January 1961 (but it was originally intended to be called Stafford State High School).

-The Everton Park Library opened in 1965.
+The Everton Park Library opened in 1965 at 561 South Pine Road (27.40546°S 152.99039°E).
+In 2024, the library relocated to a new building at 573 South Pine Road (27.40501°S 152.98999°E) with an opening ceremony on 9 March 2024.